Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Reduced Lagrange multiplier formulation

 \section{Reduced Lagrange multiplier formulation}

-In this Section, we apply to problem \eqref{eq:model-problem-weak-abstract} the reduced Lagrange multiplier framework recently introduced in \cite{LHPZ}, adapting the original formulation to the case of linear elasticity in $\mathbb R^d$ and taking into account the local deformation boundary condition \eqref{eq:model-problem-c}.

-The approach is based on constructing a lower-dimensional set of the space of Lagrange multipliers adapted to the geometrical and physical settings of the problem, exploiting the characteristic of how inclusions are defined.
-The reduction only acts on the boundary condition, the operator B, leaving unchanged the elastic part of the problem.
+In this Section, we apply to problem \eqref{eq:model-problem-weak-abstract} the recently introduced reduced Lagrange multiplier framework\cite{LHPZ}, adapting the original formulation to the case of linear elasticity in $\mathbb R^d$ and taking into account the boundary condition \eqref{eq:model-problem-c}.
+The approach is based on constructing a lower-dimensional space of Lagrange multipliers adapted to the geometrical and physical settings of the problem, exploiting the characteristic of how inclusions are modeled and handled.